Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Another NoSQL kind of database: key-value stores

-Some applications may need very large key-value storage, which you may think of as the persistence of a single huge “dictionary” structure (the same structure that Ruby calls “hash”, Python calls “dict”, PHP calls “associative array”, Objective C and Swift calls “dictionary”, …).
+Some applications may need very large key-value storage, which you may think of as the persistence of a single huge `dictionary` structure (the same structure that Ruby calls `hash`, Python calls `dict`, PHP calls `associative array`, Objective C and Swift calls `dictionary`, …).
 An obvious need for that is around caching (if you don’t understand why, we’ll cover this when we talk about caching).
 Cassandre, memcached and Redis are popular key-value stores.

 As your collection of key-values grows, you may need pretty advanced ways to organize them (and expire them, for instance), so, obviously, each key-value storage solution comes with more advanced tools than just the usual CRUD operations.